-What about this information is really speaking to y /ou?
-What are things that you, your parish, your region, organization are already doing? , you What ideas come to mind and heart, about what might be possible to support people that have the needs? ese
+What about this information is really speaking to you What are things that you, your parish, your region, your ganization are already doing?
+What ideas come to mind and heart, about what might be possible to support people that have these needs?